pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

     and populations.

-Of course no fixed notion of money is an absolute scale of people's merit, and nor is it an absolute scale on which to measure all things.
-But what is money, then?
+Of course no fixed notion of money is an absolute scale of people's merit, nor an absolute scale on which to measure all things.
+What is money, then?
 Money is an instrument for facilitating exchanges.
-As such it has both [advantages and disadvantages](/wiki/Exclusive_Money_Based_Economy "wikilink").
-We take the view that whatever can be made in order to facilitate exchanges, is worth doing for the economy.
+Enforcing an exclusive money has both [advantages and disadvantages](/wiki/Exclusive_Money_Based_Economy "wikilink").
+We take the pragmatic view that whatever can be made in order to facilitate exchanges, is worth doing for the economy.

 There are a number of [related projects](/wiki/Related_Projects "wikilink") seeking to address the above-mentioned downsides.
 The idea of going for